bertrandmc/til/aws/developer-associate-notes.md

 Resources are defined using a CloudFormation template, YAML or JSON.
 CloudFormation interprets the template and makes the appropriate API calls to create the resources you have defined.
 The resulting resources are called a stack.

+If during the creation phase any resource in the stack cannot be created, CloudFormation will delete the previous created resources and the stack creation is terminated.

 Template Structure:

 ```